Enter your search word or phrase below:

-One-hundred fifty years ago, CTS identified a need to provide on-going opportunities for graduates to continue studying with our faculty – and each other.
-That tradition is alive and well today.
+CTS is committed to providing on-going opportunities for graduates to continue studying with our faculty – and each other.

 As part of an emerging effort to better meet the needs of our constituency and expand access to our leading edge faculty, CTS offers courses online.
 Students do not need to be enrolled in a degree program to take online courses.
-What’s more, CTS alums may audit courses at a reduced rate.
-Learn more about the courses being offered.
+What’s more, CTS alumni/ae may audit courses at a reduced rate.